Last updated on April 9th, 2022 at 07:59 am

 Install Required Build Tools

-To install guacamole-server, you need to build it from the source.
+To install Apache guacamole on Ubuntu 20.04, you need to build it from the source.
 This, therefore, requires that you need install the required build tools before you can start to build guacamole-server component;

-apt install -y gcc g++ libcairo2-dev libjpeg-turbo8-dev libpng-dev \ libtool-bin libossp-uuid-dev libavcodec-dev libavutil-dev libswscale-dev \ freerdp2-dev libpango1.0-dev libssh2-1-dev libvncserver-dev libtelnet-dev \ libssl-dev libvorbis-dev libwebp-dev libwebsockets-dev libpulse-dev libavformat-dev
+apt install -y gcc g++ libcairo2-dev libjpeg-turbo8-dev \ libpng-dev libtool-bin libossp-uuid-dev libavcodec-dev \ libavutil-dev libswscale-dev freerdp2-dev libpango1.0-dev \ libssh2-1-dev build-essential libvncserver-dev libtelnet-dev \ libssl-dev libvorbis-dev libwebp-dev libwebsockets-dev libpulse-dev libavformat-dev

 A comprehensive description of these dependency tools is available on required dependencies section.